oroinc/documentation/user/storefront/checkout/index.rst

 * :ref:`Guest Checkout <frontstore-guide--orders-checkout--guest>` --- illustrates the options that guest customers can have to submit their order.
 * :ref:`Promotions at Checkout <frontstore-guide--orders-checkout--promotions>` --- describes the way to use promotions and coupons at checkout.

+.. note:: If the content of the shopping list has changed, the attempt to resume checkout from the shopping list view page will restart the checkout process.
+The data provided previously (e.g., new addresses in address form and other form field) are preserved.

 .. toctree::